Red Building with Cranes, 1998

 ABOUT THE ARTIST

 Mary Iverson's paintings explore the balance between the natural world and industrial activities.
-They inspire conversations about the causes and consequences of climate change.
+They inspire conversations about climate change and our complicated relationship with nature.
 Her main sources of inspiration are close to her home: the beautiful Port of Seattle, and three magnificent National Parks (Mount Rainier, Olympic, and North Cascades National Parks).

 Iverson lives and works in Seattle, Washington.
-She teaches visual art at Skagit Valley College in Mount Vernon, Northwestern Washington.
+She teaches painting and drawing at Skagit Valley College in Mount Vernon, Northwestern Washington.

 ARTWORK DETAILS